henrygenus/henrygenus/README.md

    * ###### Math 151A: Applied Numerical Methods

 ## PROGRESSION
 In looking through my code, one may notice some specific idiosyncrasies and variable style choices.
 As it is too much code for me to go back and stylize more choices, I believe it prudent to list the order I took the classes in, so that readers can see relevance and development.
 What follows is the order I took classes in, with the logical '&' to represent concurrency.
+Often, however, choices are a result of the particular lecture or programming style of the professor.
 #### Com Sci 32
 #### Com Sci 111 & Com Sci 180
 #### Com Sci 131 & Com Sci 161